iTwin/pcf/README.md

 - add a full suite of command line offerings
 - add wrappers for other programming languages
 - read large JSON (https://github.com/uhop/stream-json)
-- data lineage, add a wrapper around Element classes that records the transformations, maybe useful for iModel exporter
+- track data lineage, add a wrapper around Element classes that records the transformations, maybe useful for iModel exporter
 - dynamically infer the relationship between external entities
-- update elements in parallel
+- update elements in parallel by forking Node processes

 # Inspired by